peterhurford/chessnotes/intro.md

 * Doubled pawns - Two pawns in the same file.
 * Isolated pawns - Pawn with no other pawn in an adjacent file.
 (Can't be supported.)
 * Backwards pawns - Pawn behind other pawns that cannot be safely advanced.

+## End game

+* Passed pawn - Pawn aiming for promotion that has passed most enemy pieces
+* Active King
+* King on 6th in front of Pawn on 5th is a winning combination for White.